How to get from Lanzarote to Fuerteventura, Spain

 The budget way to travel from the airport to Puerto del Carmen is by bus.
-Unfortunately it stops running at 10pm, so if you arrive at night, you’ll have to take a taxi.
+Unfortunately, it stops running at 10pm, so if you arrive at night, you’ll have to take a taxi.
 Our 15-minute trip cost around €13 and the driver was friendly and took the fastest route.
 The taxi stand is right outside the exit doors of the airport terminal.

 If you arrive in the morning and aren’t interested in hanging around on Lanzarote, you can catch bus 61 direct from the airport to the port.

-If you’re travelling with the biggest (and most expensive) ferry company, Fred Olsen, there’s apparently a free shuttle to the port from Puerto del Carmen.
-We chose to travel with Naviera Armas, who had a really good special offer on at the time (€14 one-way compared to Fred Olsen’s €22), so we travelled to Playa Blanca by public bus.
+If you’re travelling with the biggest (and most expensive) ferry company, Fred Olsen, there’s a free shuttle to the port from Puerto del Carmen.
+We chose to travel with Naviera Armas, who had a really good special offer at the time.

-These buses run regularly but not often, and the route can be changed if there’s a special event on — Carnaval, in our case.
+We travelled to Playa Blanca by public bus.
+Buses from Puerto del Carmen run regularly but not often, and the route can be changed if there’s a special event on — Carnaval, in our case.
 Luckily the route change didn’t come into effect until 2pm, and we wanted to catch the 12.05 bus.

 I say 12.05 because that’s what was on the timetable I saw online, but the bus actually arrived at 12.20.
-Since its a 40-minute trip, it would have been a rush to get to the port to catch the 1pm boat — luckily, though, our tickets were for the 3pm departure.
+Since it’s a 40-minute trip, it would have been a rush to get to the port to catch the 1pm boat — luckily, though, our tickets were for the 3pm departure.

-Bus 61 costs €2.65 from Puerto del Carmen to Playa Blanca, and you can catch it from Avenida Las Playas, the main road along the beach.
+Bus 61 cost us €2.65 from Puerto del Carmen to Playa Blanca in 2013 — current prices are not available online, but it’s likely to be less than €4.
+You can catch the bus from Avenida Las Playas, the main road along the beach.
 There’s a stop opposite the casino, but be aware that the bus stop signs face the road — so look out for taxis in the taxi rank: they share the space.

 It’s certainly worth checking the timetables in advance, as there are often two-hour gaps between departures.
 However, there are bars and restaurants at the port, so you can have a drink while you wait.

 The ferries leave right on time, so make sure you board at least 15 minutes early — the gangway came in five minutes before our departure time on our ferry.
 It’s a short trip: 20 or 25 minutes depending on which company you travel with, and you’ll be dropped in the beach town of Corralejo.

 From here you can catch a bus to many parts of the island, such as the capital Puerto Rosario.
 To get to the airport you’ll need to travel to Puerto Rosario and then get another bus, but if your final destination is Corralejo, you’ve already arrived!
-It’s pretty small so if you don’t have too much luggage you should be able to walk to your accommodation.
+Corralejo is pretty small so if you don’t have too much luggage you should be able to walk to your accommodation.